liuzihe02/dft-fft/README.md

 % Create time vector for plotting
 %real_rate should be set at the samplimg frequency real_rate = 300;
-%this means to create a time vector starting from 0, with a step of 1/real_rate, all the way up till ending time
+%create a time vector starting from 0, step of 1/real_rate, all the way up till ending time
-%ending time is determined by looking at .mat data; make sure this t vector matches up with data_ch1 t = [0:1/real_rate:(length(data_ch1)-1)/real_rate]';
+%ending time is determined by looking at .mat data
+% make sure this t vector matches up with data_ch1 t = [0:1/real_rate:(length(data_ch1)-1)/real_rate]';

 %set the input; make sure this aligns with the output data results